 - 2.3 Other projects/assignments proposed by the Board or Commission: (Any projects or activities proposed in this section should be discussed with the Council Liaison prior to listing it in this work plan.)
-To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - 1.
-If not completed in FY18, apply for designation as a Certified Local Government (CLG) to the NM Historic Preservation Department.
-With designation as a CLG, the County of Los Alamos will be eligible to apply for HP state and federal grants. - 2.
-Set aside one regular meeting for informational or educational purposes per year, pertaining to the work and functions of the commission or to historic preservation. - 3.
-If not completed in FY18, revise the HPAB Ordinance to include CLG requirements. - 4.
-Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
-Prioritize the list and apply for state and/or federal grants for studies.

-3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
-Specify the coordination required.

-- 1. Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Master Plan. - 2.
-Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff.

-4.0 List any special public information or involvement meetings or efforts to be conducted by this Board or Commission:

-- 1. One HPAB meeting will focus on historic preservation and information each year. - 2.
-The Board will hold a public meeting for the HPAB Ordinance revisions.
+To assist with Council review of the work plans, please list the B&C's proposed projects or assignments in priority order. - If not completed in FY18, apply for designation as a Certified Local Government (CLG) to the NM Historic Preservation Division.
+With designation as a CLG, the County of Los Alamos will be eligible to apply for Historic Preservation state and federal grants. - Set aside one regular meeting for informational or educational purposes per year, pertaining to the work and functions of the commission or to historic preservation. - If not completed in FY18, revise the HPAB Ordinance to include CLG requirements. - Formalize a local historic district(s). - Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
+Prioritize the list and apply for state and/or federal grants for studies. - 3.0 Identify any interfaces for the goals/tasks in this work plan with County Departments and other Boards and Commissions.
+Specify the coordination required. - Continue participation in the Tourism Strategic Planning effort and interface with the Tourism Implementation Task Force, as needed. - Coordinate facilities maintenance projects with PW Project Managers and Parks and Recreation staff. - 4.0 List any special public information or involvement meetings or efforts to be conducted by this Board or Commission: - To protect the public's interests and concerns, HPAB will focus on extensive public outreach to develop a resident-driven Historic Preservation agenda through: - a. conducting public meetings to hear what the community desires for historic preservation activities as the budget permits; - b.
+Put a survey out in the Public Forum website; - c. publishing newspaper articles explaining any and all activities on the HPAB; - d. appearing at public events to engage and educate the community as to the purpose of the Board as well as to increase community involvement in all historic preservation issues, i.e., Board members and the liaison shall provide information at select Thursday morning, Community Market and Friday evening, Concerts at the Pond; - e. hold public hearings as the budget permits, - One HPAB meeting will focus on historic preservation and information each year. - The Board will discuss HPAB Ordinance revisions at a monthly meeting.